PacktPublishing/Clean-Code-in-Python-Second-Edition/README.md

-# Clean-Code-in-Python-Second-Edition
+# Clean-code-in-Python

+## EuroPython 2016 talk

+As presented in EuroPython 2016

+## Book

-Clean Code in Python, Second Edition, published by [Packt]
+"Clean Code in Python".

+The code for the chapters can be found under the ``book/`` directory.